dnsimple/dnsimple-support/content/articles/format-service.md

 ---

 [Format](https://www.format.com) is an online portfolio platform that provides complete freedom for professionally showcasing your work to clients, employers, patrons, and the world at large.

-With DNSimple's one-click [DNS services](/categories/services/), you can set up the DNS records required by Format.
+If you have accounts with DNSimple and a portfolio in Format, you can use DNSimple's [One-click services](/categories/services/) to set up the DNS records required by Weebly.

 ## Enabling Format service